MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 Parameters
 * None

 ### ListFilesAvailable
 Obtains a list of the images currently stored on Misty.
 Connect this with a "ChangeDisplayImage" block to select a file to display on Misty's screen.

 Parameters
 * None

 ### BrowseToImageFile
 Browse for a file on your computer.
 Connect this with a "SaveFileToRobot" block to select a file to upload to Misty.

 Parameters
 * File: When you click on this block, a browse file dialog is displayed to allow for file selection.
 Valid image file types are .jpg, .jpeg, .gif, .png.

+### DeleteImageAssetFromRobot
+Enables you to remove an image file from Misty that you have previously uploaded.
+Connect this with a "ListFilesAvailable" block to select a file to remove from Misty. **Note: You can only delete image files that you have previously uploaded to Misty.
+Blockly posts an error if you attempt to remove one of Misty's default system image files.**

+Parameters
+* The name of the image file to remove, supplied by a connected "ListFilesAvailable" block.

 ## Locomotion Commands